India's top e-recycler Attero to spend $1 billion to expand as EVs take off | MarketScreener

 He said half the cost of an electric vehicle is the lithium-ion batteries, at least 35% of whose cost then comes from cobalt, nickel, lithium, graphite and manganese.

 Attero's extraction rate is about 98% and it uses chemical methods instead of the more expensive smelting process that melts certain metals beyond recovery, Gupta said.
-Some of the materials it extracts go to Tesla Inc via Swiss mining group Glencore Plc.
+Some of the materials it extracts go to Tesla Inc.

 He said Attero's Poland factory will be operational by the fourth quarter of 2022, in Ohio in the third quarter of 2023 and in Indonesia by the first quarter of 2024.
 The investments will be mainly from internal accruals, Gupta added.